lsaravia/SpeciesRankSurface/srsdq.md

 I am grateful to the National University of General Sarmiento for financial support, to Graeme Ruxton and Ben Bond-Lamberty for their English revisions.

+# Data Accessibility

+All data and R scripts used in this manuscript are available at figshare <http://dx.doi.org/10.6084/m9.figshare.1276105>.

 # References